tingold/pgdog/docs/docs/configuration/pgdog.toml/databases.md

 ### `name`

 Name of your database.
-Clients that connect to pgDog will need to use this name to refer to the database.
+Clients that connect to PgDog will need to use this name to refer to the database.
 For multiple entries part of the same cluster, use the same `name`.

 Default: **none** (required)